 Please Note: This expectation is also applicable to school camps, however, we cannot administer the first dose of any medication.

 Asthma and Anaphylaxis An Asthmatic and Anaphylaxis Register is maintained in the office.
-Teachers have been made aware of these children in their class (via information contained in class medical folders) and parents are encouraged to keep teachers informed of any concerns or developments regarding triggers.
+Teachers have been made aware of these children in their class and parents are encouraged to keep teachers informed of any concerns or developments regarding triggers.
 Parents are required to provide the school with an action plan for their child if they suffer from Asthma or Anaphylaxis.
 It is the parents’ responsibility to ensure that all inhalers and EpiPen’s are supplied and are up to date.

 Head Lice Head lice continue to cause concern and frustration for some parents, teachers and children.
 If your child has head lice, they must remain at home until they have been treated.
 The school office is also to be informed so that information can be given to other parents that there is head lice in the school.